OBD1 vs. OBD2: Definitive guide, interpretation and comparison

 NatureSemi-AutomaticAutomatic

-Scanner SupportOne OBD1 scanner can support one car onlyOne OBD2 scanner can support many OBD2 supported cars
+Scanner SupportOne OBD1 manufacturer-specific scanner will support one car brand onlyOne OBD2 scanner can support many OBD2 supported car brands

 Cars SupportedCars manufactured between 1991-1996 including a few 80’s models as wellSupports all compliant cars manufactured in 1996 and later

-InstallationOBD1 scanners are connected to the console but don’t offer remote connectivityOBD2 scanners are connected to the OBD2 port and may work wirelessly via Bluetooth or WiFi.
+InstallationOBD1 scanners are connected to the console but don’t offer remote connectivityOBD2 scanners are connected to the OBD2 port and may work wirelessly via Bluetooth or WiFi, or via a wired connection.

 UseLowHigh